x11vnc/x11vnc-desktop/README.md

   sourced by /home/$USER/.zprofile.
 This works the best if you use another login shell (such as /bin/bash) on the host.
-- To avoid potential conflict with your X11 configuration, this image uses LXQT for the desktop manager.
-This works best if you do not use LXQT on your host.
+- To avoid potential conflict with your X11 configuration, this image uses LXDE for the desktop manager.
+This works best if you do not use LXDE on your host.

 ## Forks and Pull Requests